 In order for transmission to occur HIV needs an entrance point like a cut, scratch, abrasion, open sore or bleeding gums, or to be injected directly into the bloodstream through a needle or syringe.
 The presence of other STIs, especially genital ulcers or sores, makes sexual transmission of HIV more likely.

-In some Australian states, it’s against the law for sex workers living with HIV to work in the sex industry..
-Contact the local sex worker organisation to find out more about the rights and responsibilities of sex worker living with HIV.
+In some Australian states, it’s against the law for sex workers living with HIV to work in the sex industry.
+Contact your local sex worker organisation to find out more about the rights and responsibilities of sex workers living with HIV.7

 What is the risk of getting HIV from:

 - Deep kissing: Safe.
 HIV is not in sufficient quantities in saliva for it to be transmitted.

 - Oral sex: Very low risk.
 When giving oral sex, use condoms and dams, especially if the area around and inside the mouth contains any recent dental surgery, bleeding or inflamed gums, oral piercings and/or cuts.
 Don’t brush or floss teeth beforehand.